 Have you struggled to have fun with your husband and enjoy your marriage during the Christmas season?
 Or have you figured out some ways to make your marriage a priority, despite the craziness of the season?
 Either way, please share your experiences in the Comments – I’d love to hear from you.

-By the way, be sure to download our free ebook, 75 Fun and Healthy Ideas for Your Life and Marriage at Christmas.
-And if you’re looking for ways some fun, sexy or practical gifts for couples – for you and your husband or other couples you know – check out our Top Gifts for Couples- Fun and Happy Marriage Gift Guide.
+If you’re looking for ways some fun, sexy or practical gifts for couples – for you and your husband or other couples you know – check out our Top Gifts for Couples- Fun and Happy Marriage Gift Guide.